Amagash/cloud_concepts/aws_certified_solution_architect_associate/5_EBS.md

 4. Use that AMI to launch new encrypted instances.

 ## What you need to know about EC2 Hibernation
-- EC2 Hibernation preserves the in-memoru RAM on persistent storage (EBS)
+- EC2 Hibernation preserves the in-memory RAM on persistent storage (EBS)
 - Much faster to boot up because you do not need to reload the operating system.
 - Instance RAM must be less than 150 GB
-- Instance families include C3, C4, C5, M3, M4, M5, R3, R4 and R5
+- Only certain type of EC2 instances support hibernation: Instance families include C3, C4, C5, M3, M4, M5, R3, R4 and R5
 - Available for Windows, Amazon Linux 2 AMI and Ubuntu.
 - Instances can't be hibernated for more than 60 days
 - Available for on-demand instances and reserved instances.